mauricioscastro/rlmdb/README.md

 be used in basex-lmdb.

 the wrapper classes will be oriented to lmdb. first because the [related project](https://github.com/mauricioscastro/basex-lmdb)
-(running isolated) was developed first with lmdb in mind only and second because leveldb role here is of a auxiliary write cache.
+(running isolated) was developed first with lmdb in mind only and second because leveldb role here is that of an auxiliary write cache.

 in this case I will have leveldb bufering single inserts and small sized write batches and also to avoid stale reads while replicating through bookkeeper ledgers. this will be done for basex-lmdb specifically,